Chart Color Schemes

 Health performance in Warana is well below average with considerably higher than average prevalence of common health conditions and to an even higher degree among older age cohorts

-Warana faces significant health challenges with a higher prevalence of common conditions compared to average.
+Warana faces significant health challenges with higher-than-average prevalence of common conditions, particularly among older age groups.

-This is particularly true for older age groups.
-Approximately 54% (~2,184 people) of Warana's total population has private health cover.
-The most prevalent medical conditions are arthritis and mental health issues, affecting 10.1% and 8.2% of residents respectively.
-Conversely, 65.2% of residents declare themselves completely clear of medical ailments, compared to 66.2% across the rest of Queensland.
-Warana has 22.7% (923 people) of its population aged 65 and over.
-Health outcomes among seniors require more attention than those for the broader population.
+Approximately 54% (~2,353 people) have private health cover, slightly above the average SA2 area.
+The most prevalent medical conditions are arthritis (10.1%) and mental health issues (8.2%).
+Conversely, 65.2% report no medical ailments, compared to 66.2% in Rest of Qld.
+Warana has a higher proportion of seniors aged 65 and over at 22.8% (999 people).
+Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health